Lucas-Aprigio/Project-DevPress/README.md

 -BCrypt and Express Sessions for login system.

--TinyMCE for text edition while creating articles.
+-TinyMCE as an advanced text editor for articles creation.

 ------